 This is an example of the type of cards that were used for the troops to communicate with family members back home to let them know that the ship that the soldier sailed overseas made it safely.
 Due to war time censorship these cards were designed to let the soldier address to the person who they wanted to notify and on the back side they were only permitted to state their name and unit.
 There were several general types of these cards but this one provided by the American Red Cross seems to be the most common one seen.
 The person this was sent to was Mrs. Charles A. Vogler, in Winston-Salem, NC.

 This card was from Lt.
-Gilman J. L. Lake of the 61st Artillery, C.A.C.
+Gilman J. Drake of the 61st Artillery, C.A.C.
+Lt.
+Drake served in Battery C and Battery D of the 61st Artillery during the war.
 The way these cards worked was that on embarkation on the ship each soldier and officer filled out one of these cards.
 They were then kept until word was received that the ship had safely arrived at its intended destination.
 They were them mailed to the address on the card, relieving the tension of the family letting them know that their loved one had at least made the journey across the ocean.
 Although the information on the card did not say much it must have been good word for the folks at home to receive it.

 If you have family members who served in this unit please e-mail them to me and I will add thier names.